Ayiks/social_media_example_with_flutter-firebase/README.md

 # social_media_example_with_flutter-firebase

-added firebase store, cloud storage, firebase auth to the pubsec.yaml file and the index.html file in the web.
+added firebase store, cloud storage, firebase auth to the pubsec.yaml file and the index.html file in the web. change the build.gradle in the app/src folder min sdk to 21